 Kimberton

-A wall fountain on the West side of the courtyard adds summer cooling, as well as obscuring any street and equipment noises from adjacent village stores.
 Tower and outbuilding wrap their arms around the courtyard to create a sense of sanctuary, serenity and complete privacy.

 Pueblo ladder, dining table and bench by Harrington Design Studio